ansible/ansible-navigator/docs/faq.md

 $ ansible-navigator run --pass-environment-variable ANSIBLE_VAULT_PASSWORD_FILE site.yml
 ```

-2. Store the vault password in an environment variable
+3. Store the vault password in an environment variable

+This is a less secure version of the first option.

 Chances are that your environment prohibits saving passwords in clear text on
 disk.
 If you are subject to such a rule, then this will obviously include any